emoreno619/cpp-coursework/EduardoPointerPower/README.md

 this program creates a virtual "Galton Board" which simulates a normal distribution. a "ball" is dropped at the top of the board, hits a series of pegs and randomly moves left or right upon striking each peg.
-The ball moves down 10 rows of pegs, and the number of balls for each final position is diplayed, as well as histograms scaled to console window size.
+The ball moves down 10 rows of pegs, and the number of balls for each final position is displayed, as well as histograms scaled to console window size.

 a galton board